StrangeRanger/bash-style-guide/README.md

 ### Formatting Block Statements

-Effective formatting of control structures such as `if`, `for`, and `while` enhances the readability and clarity of Bash scripts.
-Proper placement of the `then` and `do` keywords alongside consistent block closures, improves the code's structure and maintainability.
+Properly formatting block statements in Bash scripts is crucial for enhancing readability and maintaining a clear script structure.
+Consistent formatting practices help distinguish control structures and loops, making the script easier to follow and understand.

 #### Guidelines for Formatting Block Statements